A Complete Guide To Provincetown, Massachusetts (Updated 2026)

 My favorite beach in Provincetown is Long Point Beach.
 Long Point is a quick drive from Commercial Street and is spacious and beautiful.
 Make sure to stop by the Long Point Light Station (the lighthouse) for photos!

-Race Point Beach is a glorious beach located on the outer cape.
+Race Point Beach is located on the outer cape.
 While Race point is incredibly beautiful and clean I would avoid swimming here.
 There are frequent shark sightings and strong currents at Race Point Beach.
 It is not a beach you go to all day with kids - it is better for long beach walks and picnics.

 Boy Beach is the smallest beach in Provincetown.
 Boy Beach isn't a beach that you would go swimming at because it has marsh and is kind of swampy.
 It is however beautiful and worth exploring.
-If you are a fellow photographer you will love Boy Beach.

 Visit The Art Galleries